Syria exile opposition, world powers lack leverage

 "YOU ARE DREAMING"

-On Monday the SNC snubbed an Arab League attempt to help it reorganise, saying the invitation to talks in Cairo had only been for individual SNC members, not for the council itself.
+On Monday the SNC snubbed an Arab League attempt to help it reorganize, saying the invitation to talks in Cairo had only been for individual SNC members, not for the council itself.

 However, some SNC members said the real discord was over a perceived Arab drive to draw the opposition into talks with Assad on a political transition, as called for in Annan's plan.